paulkore/wait-and-eat/README.md

 # wait-and-eat

+This repository contains coursework for an online course on AngularJS: www.angularcourse.com

-Coursework for angularcourse.com: "Wait and Eat" app for restaurants
+"Wait and Eat" is a simple app for restaurants to keep track of waiting lists during busy times.